 Aggregate, consolidate and calculate ESG data submissions quickly to provide company-wide results according to internal policies and regulations.

 Unify financial & operational insights to drive performance and deliver value.
 Deliver the right information, in the right format, at the right time.

 Plan & Forecast on ESG initiatives with confidence and without compromise – set ESG goals and objectives, track Actuals v Targets and provide variance analysis & commentary.
 Perform what-if scenario modeling to understand the impact of ESG policies on financial results and business value.
 Unlimited Extensible Data Models for any ESG planning process.

 ESG reporting (a.k.a.
 Sustainability Reporting) refers to the disclosure of data covering a company’s operations in three areas: environmental, social and corporate governance.
 It provides a snapshot of the business’s impact in these three areas for investors, customers and wider stakeholders.
 The value of ESG reporting is that it ensures organizations consider their impacts on sustainability issues and enables them to be transparent about the risks and opportunities they face.

 There are many competing standards for ESG/Sustainability reporting including the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), Carbon Disclosure Project (CDP) and many others.
-However, there is now movement towards a global standard coming out of the recent COP26 conference in 2021.
+However, there is now movement towards a global standard coming out of the recent COP26 conference in 2021 and COP27 in 2022.